GabrielWendell/Cepheids_Projects/README.md

 ## Projects
 ### 1. Hierarchical Models Applied to the $(P-L)$ Relationship
 This project aims to explore the universality of the Period-Luminosity $(P-L)$ relationship across different galaxies using hierarchical models.
-By employing the Monte Carlo Markov Chain (MCMC) method with the Metropolis-Hastings (MH) algorithm, we analyze the P-L relationship parameters in various galactic environments.
+By employing the Monte Carlo Markov Chain (MCMC) method with the Metropolis-Hastings (MH) algorithm, we analyze the $(P-L)$ relationship parameters in various galactic environments.
 The goal is to determine whether these parameters remain consistent and potentially universal, thus providing insights into the broader applicability of the $(P-L)$ relationship in cosmic distance measurements.

 #### References
 > [Riess et al. 2011](https://ui.adsabs.harvard.edu/abs/2011ApJ...730..119R/abstract)

-You can check project updates here : [Log 1](https://github.com/GabrielWendell/Cepheids_Projects/blob/main/Project_1/log_project1.md)
+You can check project updates here : [Log 1](https://github.com/GabrielWendell/Cepheids_Projects/blob/main/Project_1/README.md)

 ### 2. Neural Networks to Applied to Cepheids Fundamental Parameters